Home / Mazes

 Best of all, they allow you to construct full sized mazes to walk around in.

-We've been using our panels for over six years now (we put them up every year, for our
+We've been using our panels for over ten years now (we put them up every year, for our

 Halloween party), and everything about them works really well.